Fake-News-Project-CS4800/AI-Fake-News-Detector/README.md

 A full-stack application for detecting AI-generated text using machine learning.

+> **📍 Deployment Note**: This application runs **locally only**.
+The ML model (PyTorch + RoBERTa) requires ~2GB RAM, which exceeds free hosting limits.
+The frontend can be deployed to Vercel for demonstration purposes, but the backend must run on your local machine.
+See [Deployment](#-deployment) for details.

 ## 🌟 Overview

 **Backend**: FastAPI + RoBERTa transformer model + Gemini AI ensemble